Fraunhofer-AISEC/codyze-evaluator/documentation/docs/user-guide.md

 ## Target Audience

-This guideline targets the roles of the OpenStack Checker expert, evaluator or product expert, and any other person who aims to write custom rules for the OpenStack Checker or "tag" a program with concepts and operations.
+This guideline targets the roles of the Codyze Evaluator expert, evaluator or product expert, and any other person who aims to write custom rules for the Codyze Evaluator or tag a program with concepts and operations.

 We expect the target audience to have average programming skills and extensive security knowledge.
 Depending on the [Role of the User](methodology.md#user-roles-and-skills), the qualifications may vary: